JakeSpisak/FortEPiaNO_public_copy/README.md

 @article{}
 ```

 ## 1.Install and compile
 In order to install the code, the suggested option is to clone the git repository.
 To do so, go to the webpage [https://bitbucket.org/ahep_cosmo/fortepiano_public/](https://bitbucket.org/ahep_cosmo/fortepiano_public/),
-and use the button on the top right to obtain the clone link (...).
+and use the button on the top right to obtain the clone link (`git clone https://bitbucket.org/ahep_cosmo/fortepiano_public.git`).
 You can also download a compressed folder with all the content: in such case, uncompress it in a new folder.

 In either cases, when you have the source code, open the folder which contains it in a terminal.